-Although this article outlines some of the differences between expectations of Canadian and non-Canadian resumés, students should consult their university or college’s career centre to obtain resources geared more specifically to the country to which they are applying.
+Needless to say, resumés can differ greatly between Canada and Europe.
+Although this article outlines some of the differences between expectations of Canadian and European resumés, students should consult their university or college’s career centre to obtain resources geared more specifically to the country to which they are applying.
 Most career centres or libraries will have resources such as The Big Guide to Living and Working Overseas and The Global Resume and CV Guide.

 - Going Global includes information about resumes, CVs, cover letters, popular places for jobs to be posted, etc. in several countries.